-DIRECTIONS
+DIRECTIONS:

-- 1. Split up the class into groups of 4 or 5 and have them complete the experiment as a group.
-Have students make a small tag to write the name of their group to hang on their greenhouse. - 2.
-Slowly pour soil into one of the food storage bags. - 3.
-Slowly pour the water into the bag to moisten the soil (1⁄4 cup of water to 1⁄2 cup of soil). - 4.
+- 1. Split up the class into groups 4 or 5 and have them complete the experiment as a group. - 2.
+Slowly pour soil into one of the food storage bags, try not to spill soil. - 3.
+Slowly pour the water into the bag to moisten the soil ( $\frac{1}{4}$ cup of water to $\frac{1}{2}$ cup of soil). - 4.
 Finally, drop a few seeds into the bag. - 5.
-Blow into the bag (not too hard, the bag may pop) this is releasing carbon dioxide into the greenhouse and seal the bag when inflated. - 6.
-Hang the greenhouse bag by one corner, with a piece of string, in a sunny spot or set inflated greenhouse flat on a window shelf.
+Blow into the bag to release carbon dioxide into the greenhouse; seal the bag when inflated. - 6.
+Using a piece of string, hang the greenhouse bag in a sunny spot or set inflated greenhouse flat on a window shelf.
 Make sure greenhouse cannot fall from the shelf or be disturbed.

 Seeds in the greenhouse should germinate in about 7 to 10 days depending on conditions.
+Keep greenhouse warm.
+Once seeds have sprouted, students can plant seeds in a planter at home or in the classroom.

-EXTENSION
+EXTENSION: